ryansheehy0/Cheat_Sheets/Bug_Bounties/cross_site_scripting.md

 - Form input sent via the URL and not the body can be used if it is inserted into the DOM.
 - Fragment identifiers(`#`s in the URL) can be used by the client to change the DOM.
 - Make sure to reload page after you change the URL parameter
 - It may not show up visually in the page, but it is still inserted into the DOM.
+Ex: Hidden inputs
+- **DOM-based open redirections** are useing DOM XSS to redirect the website to a url the attacker controls.
+These happen when the sink(where the source goes into) changes the URL.

 Ex:
 ```